American Pie Presents: The Naked Mile: Reception

+Sales

-The DVD was released on December 19, 2006 in the USA.
+The DVD was released on December 19, 2006, in the USA.
 In the opening weekend, 478,336 units were sold, generating revenue of $9,561,937.
 As of April 2010, over 3,000,000 have been sold translating to estimate amount of $30,000,000 in revenue.
-The Region 2 DVD was released in the UK on December 4, 2006 in PAL Widescreen and has been certified 15 by the BBFC with the following viewer guidance; Contains strong language, moderate sex and sex references.
+The Region 2 DVD was released in the UK on December 4, 2006, in PAL Widescreen and has been certified 15 by the BBFC with the following viewer guidance; Contains strong language, moderate sex and sex references.
 The movie was passed without any cuts.

 The Region 1 DVD was released December 19, 2006 in Fullscreen R-Rated, Fullscreen Unrated, and Widescreen Unrated versions.
 All feature Dolby Digital 5.1 audio in English, French, and Spanish.
 Extras include deleted and extended scenes, outtakes, and a full-length feature commentary featuring the director, writer and cast members.
 The unrated DVD also contains two bonus features.